abyssDS/sfmlWiki/Sources.md

 * [C++] [[Drawing Color Gradient|Source:-Color-Gradient]] : Draw and manage color gradient easily with this class
 * [C++] [[Draw Rounded Rectangle|Source:-Draw-Rounded-Rectangle]]
 * [C++] [[Tile Map with VertexArrays|Source:-TileMap]] : Load, cull, texture and display quads as tiles
+* [C++] [[Higher Performance Sprite Container|Source:-High-Performance-Sprite-Container]] : Both a faster way to use many sprites with the same texture and a shortcut container to make life easier. (by masskiller)

 ## Network
 * [C++] [[Simple chat example using sf::TcpSocket|Source:-Network-Chat-Example]]